-- Thomas L. Dyer, P.E., is the QP responsible for reporting the Batman Deposit Proven and Probable reserves. - Batman deposit reserves are reported using a 0.35 g Au/t cutoff grade. - Deepak Malhotra is the QP responsible for reporting the heap-leach pad reserves. - Because all the heap-leach pad reserves are to be fed through the mill, these reserves are reported without a cutoff grade applied. - The reserves point of reference is the point where material is fed into the mill. - The effective date of the mineral reserve estimates is December 31, 2021.
+- Thomas L. Dyer, P.E., is the QP responsible for reporting the Batman Deposit Proven and Probable reserves. - Batman deposit reserves are reported using a 0.35 g Au/t cutoff grade. - Deepak Malhotra is the QP responsible for reporting the heap-leach pad reserves. - Because all the heap-leach pad reserves are to be fed through the mill, these reserves are reported without a cutoff grade applied. - The reserves point of reference is the point where material is fed into the mill. - The effective date of the mineral reserve estimates under the requirements of S-K 1300 is December 31, 2022.
+There have been no changes in the mineral reserve estimates since December 31, 2021 because the Company and the relevant qualified persons determined that the same material assumptions and criteria continued to apply as of December 31, 2022, including that the Company used a cutoff grade higher than the economic cutoff grade such that any intervening changes in the underlying economic assumptions were not material and did not require use of a cutoff grade greater than 0.35 g Au/t for mineral reserve estimation purposes. - The effective date of the mineral reserve estimates under the requirements of NI 43-101 is December 31, 2021.

-Cautionary note to investors: Proven and probable mineral reserves are estimated in accordance with each of S-K 1300 and CIM Definition Standards.
+Cautionary note to investors: Proven and probable mineral reserves are estimated in accordance with S-K 1300 and CIM Definition Standards.
 A number of risk factors may adversely affect estimated mineral reserves and mineral resources, any of which may result in a reduction or elimination of reported mineral reserves and mineral resources.
 See "Item 1A.
 Risk Factors."